-THE 1020.
-Introduction to Theatre.
+THE 1000.
+Theatre Appreciation.
 This course examines the evolution of several facets of theatre, including acting, directing, playwriting, the physical stage, performance conditions, and dramatic literature.
 The emphasis is on demonstrating the collaborative, eclectic nature of theatre, and on providing students with a sophisticated understanding of how live performances have evolved to meet the demands of each society through the ages.
 This class meets the Humanities requirement.
 3 semesters hours credit.
 [A]